LanceTakiguchi/portfolio_tictactoe/README.md

 * jQuery
 * git

+## Given More Time
+* Change theme to something with responsive assets
+* Fix Firebase server game play
+* Redo the JavaScript logic to make it simplier

 ## Future Features
 * Application descriptions.
 * Display a message for non-desktop screens.
 * Add my contacts on a footer navbar.

 # c10_tictactoe